Speed reading: Effect on comprehension

+Research suggests that there are neurological and psychological limits to how quickly the brain can process written language while maintaining comprehension.
+Eye-tracking and neuro-imaging studies show that comprehension declines sharply when the reading speed exceeds 400–500 words per minute, particularly when reading unfamiliar or complex material.
+Some researchers argue that most speed reading techniques are closer to skimming and may involve a trade-off between speed and depth of understanding.

 Software

 Computer programs are available to help instruct speed reading students.
 Some programs present the data as a serial stream, since the brain handles text more efficiently by breaking it into such a stream before parsing and interpreting it.
 The 2000 National Reading Panel (NRP) report (p.
 3-1) seems to support such a mechanism.

 To increase speed, some older programs required readers to view the center of the screen while the lines of text around it grew longer.
 They also presented several objects (instead of text) that move line by line or bounce around the screen.
 Users had to follow the object(s) with only their eyes.
 A number of researchers criticize using objects instead of words as an effective training method, claiming that the only way to read faster is to read actual text.
 Many of the newer speed reading programs use built-in text, and they primarily guide users through the lines of an on-screen book at defined speeds.
 Often, the text is highlighted to indicate where users should focus their eyes.
 They are not expected to read by pronouncing the words but instead to read by viewing the words as complete images.
 The exercises are also intended to train readers to eliminate subvocalization.